 I wondered which one was it…was it Israel?
 No. Sahara?
 Not this time, but close enough.
-Suddenly I was again in the dusty bus, on my way to the Valley of Kings, taking a right turn, passing the path made of ancient stones and climbing the stairs of the magnificent temple of Hatshepsut.
+Suddenly I was again in the dusty bus, on my way to the Valley of Kings, taking a right turn, passing the path made of ancient stones, and climbing the stairs of the magnificent temple of Hatshepsut.

 My first impression of Sheiduna was oops, there we go powerful oriental again.
 Nah.
 But then came tangerines (I must have summoned them in the previous post “Tangerine Trees and Marmelade Skies) and lemon, gently unveiling Bulgarian rose.
 Subtle, seductive rose.
-It lasts and it lasts, leaving me with soft amber, near skin seductive fragrance.
+It lasts and it lasts, leaving me with soft amber, near-skin seductive fragrance.

-Soft as desert sands in the late afternoon, where all the scents of this world are gone and you can actually smell the sunbathed sand, the rocks, the sky, the Sun, your own skin, and wind.
+Soft as desert sands in the late afternoon, where all the scents of this world are gone and you can smell the sunbathed sand, the rocks, the sky, the Sun, your skin, and the wind.
 I don’t know why but I thought this is how she might have smelled, the woman who became the King.

 The story about Hatshepsut is fascinating.
 What is also fascinating is that the ancient Egyptians were adept at chemistry, their formulas are the basis for the production of modern perfumes and cosmetics.

 Experts from L’Oreal and the Center for Research of the Museums of France tested materials from ancient perfume bottles and jars kept in the Louvre: the percentages of ingredients used are roughly the same used in eye makeup today.
 And perfumes?
-They were masters of art.
+They were masters of the art.

 Born in the 15th century BC, Hatshepsut, daughter of Tuthmose I and Aahmes, was the favorite of their three children.
 When her two brothers died, she was in a unique position to gain the throne upon the death of her father.

-To have a female pharaoh was unprecedented, and probably most definitely unheard of as well.
+To have a female pharaoh was unprecedented, and probably most unheard of as well.
 She did not become a queen.
 She was crowned the King of all Egypt, pharaoh, wore male clothes and a beard, and accomplished what no woman had before her.

 She ruled the most powerful, advanced civilization in the world for twenty years.
 Bringing peace and prosperity, trading with, among other things – myrrh…which you can find in this perfume.
 When she died, her successors tried to eradicate every trace of her, including the most sacred form of her very presence on this world and the one to come – her name carved into stones of temples, amid names of other pharaohs.